-Ryker's Tribe brings Down Syndrome Awareness with Buddy Walk
+Ryker's Tribe brings Down syndrome awareness with Buddy Walk

 “I think one of the the most important parts of his journey is that we got him evaluated and enrolled in the WV Birth to Three program at just 6 weeks old.
 Birth to Three has provided him physical, occupational, and speech therapy for nearly three years.”

-Fry said therapy is so important for any child with a developmental disability and that Ryker has had a dream team of therapists that have supported him and loved him along the way.
+Fry said therapy is so important for any child with a developmental disability and that Ryker has had a dream team of therapists who have supported him and loved him along the way.

 “Ryker has enriched the lives of so many, and I’m thankful that I get to share him with the community, because our community is a better community because of him.”